 You could also check out these Top 10 Discussion Starters for Children for even more ideas.

-If you loved these ESL icebreakers, then you’ll love 39 ESL Icebreakers for Teenagers and Adults.
+If you loved these warm-up activities, then you’ll love 39 ESL Icebreakers for Teenagers and Adults.
 There are even more ideas to help you get your classes started off on the right foot with a bit of awesome.
-It’s lesson planning made easy, guaranteed.
+It’s lesson planning made easy for teaching English, guaranteed.

 You can easily get the book on Amazon in both print and digital formats.
 The (cheaper by a lot!) digital copy can be read on any device, including your Smartphone, tablet, Mac or PC.
 You just have to download the free Kindle reading app.